-For many people with acute or chronic pain, the options offered by tradition doctors are just not good enough.
+For many people with acute or chronic pain, the options offered by traditional doctors are just not good enough.
 Long- term use of pain killers can cause liver damage, addiction, depression, deadly vascular problems and a low quality of life.
 Some drugs also require the use of other drugs to offset the side effects of the primary medicine.
 For some injuries, surgery is recommended but once again, the benefits may not outweigh the disadvantages.
 A recent study showed that patients who had a fake knee surgery felt as good as those that had a real knee surgery.
-Both surgery and prescription drug are the best answer for some but there are other who can get better results from a non-invasive treatment like cold laser therapy.
+Both surgery and prescription drug are the best answer for some but there are others who can get better results from a non-invasive treatment like cold laser therapy.

 Today, there are a variety of cold lasers that are FDA cleared for pain control, inflammation reduction and accelerated healing.
 The science behind cold lasers is based on using a wavelength that penetrates the body to an appropriate level and using a pulsing frequency or continuous wave that interacts with the tissue to inhibit or excite the damaged area.
 Studies have shown that laser light is absorbed by healthy tissue but it does not trigger a reaction.
-Lower wavelengths (like red light at 600nm) are best for shallow treatments, which is where many of the pain sensors are located, and higher IR wavelengths (up to 980nm) for deep penetration.
-The use of continuous or pulsed laser beams allows users to optimize the use of their cold laser to promote maximum pain control or maximum healing.
+Lower wavelengths (like red light at 600nm) are best for shallow treatments, which is where many of our pain sensors are located, and higher IR wavelengths (up to 980nm) for deep penetration.
+The use of continuous or pulsed laser beams allow users to optimize the use of their cold laser to promote maximum pain control or maximum healing.
 There are several variables to consider when using a cold laser for pain control:

 - Treatment time - In a doctor's office or at home, the treatment time can be quite long for people with multiple problems but shorter treatment times require more expensive equipment.

 ColdLasers.Org sells a wide range of low level or cold lasers that are specifically designed for pain control.
-We also have a very limited directory of practitioners that offer cold laser therapy.
+We also have a limited directory of practitioners that offer cold laser therapy.
 If possible, it is best for home users to have a professional cold laser therapy session before buying a product.
-If you are researching product, a wide range of options are listed at the top and left of this page.
+If you are researching products, a wide range of options are listed at the top and left of this page.
 If you need help selecting a laser, please call us at 800-388-0850.